-The range of pressure in the crust (1 GPa in continental crust at a depth of 35 km) changes compressional velocities by $\sim 0.1\text{-}0.2$ km/s.
-Since the pressure-induced change of the shear modulus is almost cancelled by the increase in density, shear wave velocities are essentially pressure independent within the crust.
-Although the detailed temperature dependence of feldspar elastic properties remains to be determined, [Christensen and Mooney, 1995] suggest that intrinsic temperature effects within the crust are fairly small.
-Christensen and Money [1995] compared compressional velocities of common rocks with average crust and upper mantle seismic structure.
-Although the average anisotropy of feldspar-rich rock in their suite of samples was less than 10%, it is noteworthy that the compressional anisotropy in the anorthosite of Seront et al. [1993] is greater.
-A large body of anorthosite with a consistent LPO, as might be created in regional deformation events, could be interpreted as crustal $(V_p < 7.5)$ or mantle $(V_p \approx 8 \text{ km/s})$ depending on its orientation in the crust relative to seismic wave propagation directions.
+The range of pressure in the crust (1 GPa in continental crust at a depth of 35 km) changes compressional velocities by ~0.1-0.2 km/s.
+Since the pressure-induced change of the shear modulus is almost canceled by the increase in density, shear wave velocities of plagioclases are essentially pressure independent within the crust.
+Although the detailed temperature dependence of feldspar elastic properties remains to be determined, it has been suggested [Christensen and Mooney, 1995] that intrinsic temperature effects within the crust are fairly small.
+Christensen and Mooney [1995] compared compressional velocities of common rocks with average crust and upper mantle seismic structure.
+Although the average anisotropy of feldspar-rich rocks in their suite of samples was less than 10%, it is noteworthy that the compressional anisotropy in the anorthosite of Seront et al. [1993] is greater.
+A large body of anorthosite with a consistent LPO, as might be created in regional deformation events, could be interpreted as crustal ($V_p < 7.5$) or mantle ($V_p \approx 8 \text{ km/s}$) depending on its orientation in the crust relative to seismic wave propagation directions.